 It will depends how big the crack is as to how much melting of the plastic needs to be done.

 After melting the plastic testing it to see if it is still leaking is the only way to know if its fixed.

-Often epoxy as in the next method is done also to make sure the leak doesn’t come back.
+Often epoxy is used in combination to make sure the leak doesn’t come back.

 How To Repair a Plastic Radiator Epoxy Method

-Using epoxy is a common method which is chemicals that when combined causing a reaction that generates heat melting everything together.
+Using epoxy is a common method that uses chemicals when combined cause a reaction that generates heat melting everything together.